MabeleL/IoT_Agriculture/README.md

 The solution uses LoRa technology to transmit the data from the sensors using an RN2483 module and the ATmega328P MCU.
 This code ha been written with C++ using Platformio.

+The sensor data is then transmitted to thethingsnetwork platform.